 Safely Kept: ‘She’d beat the gate and have two lengths on them before they went four jumps’

-Famous finish: Safely Kept (right) and Dayjur fight it out nearing the conclusion of the 1990 Breeders' Cup Sprint at Belmont Park.
-(NBC photo)
+Safely Kept (right) takes advantage in a titanic duel as Dayjur jumps the shadow in the 1990 Breeders' Cup Sprint at Belmont Park.
+(Barbara Livingston photo)

 Jay Hovdey’s unmissable series continues with the Hall of Fame sprint filly forever remembered as the nemesis of Dayjur at a notorious Breeders’ Cup at Belmont Park